 - (5) Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment beginning on the date of the Company's first dividend payment and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.
 The beginning date of the measurement period was July 1, 2020 and the date of our first dividend payment was September 22, 2022. - (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The peer group used for this purpose is the following published industry index: S&P North American Technology Sector Index. - (7) The dollar amounts reported represent the cumulative amount of Net Income (Loss) for the measurement periods. - (8) Adjusted EBITDA is calculated as Net income (Loss) attributable to Dun & Bradstreet adjusted to exclude certain income statement items including, (i) depreciation and amortization; (ii) interest expense and income; (iii) income tax provision or benefit; (iv) the deferred revenue purchase accounting adjustment recorded in accordance with GAAP; (v) equity-based compensation; (vi) restructuring charges; (vii) transition costs primarily consisting of non-recurring expenses associated with transformational and integration activities, as well as incentive expenses associated with our synergy program; (viii) equity in net income of affiliates; (ix) net income attributable to non-controlling interests; (x) acquisition and divestiture-related costs; and (xi) other adjustments primarily related to non-cash charges and gains, including impairment charges and adjustments as the result of the application of purchase accounting mainly related to the deferred commission cost amortization associated with the Take-Private Transaction and revenue adjustment associated with the Bisnode acquisition.
-In addition, other adjustments also include non-recurring charges such as legal expense associated with significant legal and regulatory matters.
+The peer group used for this purpose is the following published industry index: S&P North American Technology Sector Index. - (7) The dollar amounts reported represent the Net Income (Loss) for each corresponding fiscal year. - (8) The dollar amounts reported represent the Adjusted EDBITDA for each corresponding fiscal year.
+Adjusted EBITDA is calculated as Net income (Loss) attributable to Dun & Bradstreet adjusted to exclude certain income statement items including, (i) depreciation and amortization; (ii) interest expense and income; (iii) income tax provision or benefit; (iv) equity-based compensation; (v) exit costs, impairments, and other charges; (vi) transition costs primarily consisting of non-recurring expenses associated with transformational and integration activities, as well as incentive expenses associated with our synergy program; (vii) equity in net income of affiliates; (viii) net income attributable to non-controlling interests; (ix) merger, acquisition and divestiture-related costs; (x) other expenses and income net; and (xi) other adjustments primarily related to non-recurring charges such as legal expense associated with significant legal and regulatory matters.